SaraMolas/SaraMolas/README.md

 ## Hi there!
 I'm Sara 🙌

-I’m a **Research Scientist and Data Scientist** with a PhD in Systems & Computational Neuroscience from UCL, now transitioning into **AI safety and mechanistic interpretability research**.
-My work sits at the intersection of neuroscience, machine learning, and complex systems: basically I take messy, complex data (rodent brain recordings or neural network activations) and turn it into insights that actually make sense.
+I’m a **Research Scientist and Data Scientist** with a PhD in Systems & Computational Neuroscience from UCL, now transitioning into **AI safety research**.
+My work sits at the intersection of neuroscience, machine learning, and complex systems: basically taking messy, complex data (rodent brain recordings or neural network activations) and turning it into insights that actually make sense.

 During my PhD, I independently led full-cycle research projects to investigate the internal representations of the GPS in the mouse brain.
-More recently, I completed a mechanistic interpretability research project as part of the SPAR programme, mentored by Stefan Heimersheim, which ended up in a NeurIPS workshop paper and a LessWrong publication.
+More recently, I completed a Mech Interp research project, mentored by Stefan Heimersheim, which resulted in a NeurIPS workshop paper and a LessWrong publication.

-### 🌱 Current focus
+🌱 Current focus: **AI alignment and mechanistic interpretability**.
-I'm diving deep into **AI alignment and mechanistic interpretability**, exploring how models represent knowledge internally and how we can make AI more transparent, reliable, and aligned.

-### 🤝 Collaboration
-I’m always interested in collaborating on projects related to **Mechanistic interpretability**, or interesting applied research questions.
+🤝 Collaboration: interested in projects on **Mechanistic interpretability**, or EA-aligned applied research questions.

-### ⚡ Fun facts
-- Pronouns: she/her
-- Hobbies: dancing, netball, anything outdoorsy and trying new ways to challenge myself physically and mentally
+⚡ Hobbies: dancing, netball, and anything outdoorsy!

 ### 💻 Tech & Tools
 - Python: PyTorch, NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn